nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 The mean for customers is 1.67 km, and the mean for subscribers is 1.46 km.
 An analysis of the relationship between age of the users and the distance covered shows that the longest and shortest rides fluctuate between the older users who are above 70 years of age.

-Most female customers start their rides at 1700h followed by 0800h and 1300h and 1600h Most male customers start their rides at 1700h followed by 1600h and 0800h.
-Most customers who identify as other start their rides at 1700h and 0800h Most female subscribers start their rides at 0800h followed by 1700h and 0900h and 1800h Most male subscribers start their rides at 1700h followed by 0800h and 0900h.
-Most subscribers who identify as other start their rides at 1700h followed by 1800h and 0800h Most users from both categories aged 34 years preferred to ride on Thursdays at 1700h.
+Most subscribers who identify as other start their rides at 1700h followed by 1800h and 0800h Most users from both categories preferred to ride on Thursdays at 1700h.
-Male customers prefer to ride on Thursdays and Fridays while female customers prefer to ride on Thursday and Sunday.
-Customers who identify as other prefer to ride on Thursdays and Fridays while subscribers of the same category prefer to ride on Wednesdays and Thursdays.

 Key Insights for Presentation
-For the presentation, I focus on the usage of the service by users according to their gender, user category and age.
-I start by plotting a pie chart showing the gender distribution of the users followed by introducing a new column called start_hour that extracts the hour of the day when the users use the service.
+For the presentation, I focus on the usage of the service by users according to their user category .
+I start by plotting a pie chart showing the Ride type distribution of the users followed by introducing a new column called start_hour that extracts the hour of the day when the users use the service.
 This is an important insight because it could help the service providers know what time of day to do repairs or maintenance for their bikes with affecting their users negatively.

 image